By John Newsom

 This story is part of a collaborative project between Project: Cold Case and a University of North Florida Journalism class.
 The student credited above wrote this story as a class project.

-Growing up, QuaSean Trotter was surrounded by his brothers and sisters and their mother Natasha Richardson.
+Growing up, QuaSean Trotter was surrounded by family.

-Natasha Richardson moved her family from the Carolinas to Jacksonville, Florida to get away from the father of her oldest son.
+Natasha Richardson, QuaSean’s mother, moved her family from the Carolinas to Jacksonville, Florida to get a fresh start for her and her kids.
 According to Richardson, QuaSean loved football, fishing, and his family.
-He was selective about his friends.
-He always wanted a family of his own, so he could be the father he always wished he had.
+He was selective about his friends and always wanted a family of his own.

 He loved his whole family, but he especially loved spending time with his younger brother Quavarius.
 All the boys in school knew to be careful about dating his younger sister.
 QuaSean always told his siblings to do the right thing, even if he didn’t.